kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise4.rst

 #.
 Check the result *Sepia_tkd-0p15_QSM.nii.gz* in the output directory.
 Display it along with the *Sepia_tkd-0_QSM.nii.gz* in FSLView.
 Do you see any improvement?

 #.
-Compare the location on the tissue edges (e.g. [133 155 81]) in this QSM map with what you can see in the mean magnitude image *mag_mean.nii.gz*.
+Compare the location on the tissue edges (e.g. [133 155 81]) in this QSM map with what you can see in the mean magnitude image *mean_head.nii.gz*.
 Do the edges match between the two data now?

 .. toctree::
    :maxdepth: 1